 Pardon me for the long story.
 My business card says “Founder.”
 I’m proud of my kids and all they’ve done to make Blackstone the great and growing company it is.
 I’m proud of our technology and that we can make it easily understood.
 We don’t have a doctor to interpret laboratory results.
 We are the doctors.

-Although we're not there yet, eventually we are going to franchise, and we will need partners to work with in other areas.
-Maybe you will be one of them.
-We need people who like to sell, who can first sell the service in their area to build up sales volumes, and then make an investment (with us) to establish and run a laboratory in their area.
-If you are near a metropolitan area of 300,000 people or more, perhaps you might like to run your own local Blackstone operation in the future.
-We haven't solidified any plans at this point, but we are always interested in hearing from people who think they might like to enter the world of oil analysis with us.
+Blackstone currently has 29 employees and two laboratory facilities, with a third in progress.
+We have customers from all 50 states and over 75 different countries on six different continents, and we’re still growing.
+Eventually we’re going to franchise and we’ll need partners to work with in other areas.
+We haven’t solidified any plans at this point, but we are always interested in hearing from people who think they might like to enter the world of oil analysis with us.
 Interested?
 Drop us a line and tell us about yourself!
-It's been a great ride so far, and it ain't over yet.
+It’s been a great ride so far, and it ain’t over yet.